-COLTECH is also the predominant system used in KwaZulu-Natal.
-Thekwini FET College also uses this system.
+COLTECH is also the predominant system used in Gauteng.
+South West College also uses this system.

 The questions in the Management instrument from which the second composite variable used here - Effectiveness of college usage of ICT (regardless of the name of the system) - were constructed have to do with e-mail connectivity, internet access, inter-campus connectivity, college-Department communication, web-site management, use of ICT in the teaching / learning process and in student support, and ICT support and maintenance.
 As in the case of the Compliance section in the Governance instrument reported on above, two points were awarded for the existence of hard evidence, one for soft / spoken evidence, and zero for no evidence of the characteristic.
 Nationally, each college scored, on average, 29 out of a possible 42 points on this measure - suggesting that colleges collectively have a long way to go in meeting the needs of their end users (whether staff, students, stakeholders, or their education line managers).
-KwaZulu-Natal scores an average of 29.
-This college scores 32.
-The college did not meet 5 of the requirements.
-This requirements concern types of data that should be kept at the college.
+Gauteng scores an average of 32, whilst this college scores 29, which is equivalent to the national score.